nasa/cumulus/docs/deployment/troubleshoot_deployment.md

 When the main stack is in 'CREATE_COMPLETE' state from the AWS console (ignore the kes error { BadRequestException: The REST API doesn't contain any methods}), remove the 'nested_template' line and redeploy again.
 Then the nested stacks will stay, and you can debug the errors.

+### Missing helper: ifEquals (or similar error)

+This error indicates that a helper used by [`kes`](https://github.com/developmentseed/kes) to interpret Cloudformation templates is not present, so Cloudformation template compilation is failing and deployment cannot continue.

+First, verify that the `--template` argument to your deployment command points to a directory containing a `kes.js` file.
+By default, the value of `--template` for a Cumulus deployment should be `node_modules/@cumulus/deployment/app`.
+If you are using a different directory as your deployment template, then you are responsible for maintaining a `kes.js` file in that folder with the latest changes from [`@cumulus/deployment`](https://github.com/nasa/cumulus/blob/master/packages/deployment/lib/kes.js).

+If you are still experiencing the error, try updating `kes` to use the [latest released version](https://github.com/developmentseed/kes/releases).

 ### Install dashboard
 #### Dashboard configuration
 Issues: